JavaScript-Workshop/learning-lab/README.md

 ## 🤝 Contributing

-This is primarily a personal learning repository, but if you have suggestions for improvement or notice anuthing funky, feel free to open an issue or pull request!
+This is primarily a personal learning repository, but if you have suggestions for improvement or notice anything funky, feel free to open an issue or pull request!
 Appreciate constructive feedback.